Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's data for financial year 2023 shows that Saratoga suburb has a high national median income of $54,411 and an average income of $80,518.
-This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $59,232 (median) and $87,652 (average).
-Census data indicates that Saratoga's household, family, and personal incomes are around the 63rd percentile nationally.
-Income analysis reveals that the $1,500 - $2,999 earnings band includes 32.0% of individuals (1,310 people), similar to the metropolitan region where this group also represents 30.9%.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Saratoga is $54,411 and average income is $80,518.
+This compares to Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated current incomes as of September 2025 would be approximately $59,232 (median) and $87,652 (average).
+Census data indicates that household, family and personal incomes in Saratoga are at the 63rd percentile nationally.
+Income analysis reveals that 32.0% of individuals earn between $1,500 - 2,999, aligning with metropolitan region's 30.9%.
 High housing costs consume 15.2% of income, but strong earnings place disposable income at the 66th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income